Dr. Ronald B. Standler

 more education makes people less moral.

-My essay reviews some examples, discusses
+My essay on morality reviews some examples, discusses

 the issues, and concludes that education has no effect on moral behavior.